swiftlang/swift-foundation/Proposals/0023-progress-manager.md

         ///
         /// - Parameter key: A key path to the custom integer property type.
         public subscript<P: Property>(dynamicMember key: KeyPath<ProgressManager.Properties, P.Type>) -> Int where P.Value == Int, P.Summary == Int { get set }

+        /// Gets or sets custom unsigned integer properties.
+        ///
+        /// This subscript provides read-write access to custom progress properties where both the value
+        /// and summary types are `UInt64`.
+If the property has not been set, the getter returns the
+        /// property's default value.
+        ///
+        /// - Parameter key: A key path to the custom integer property type.
+        public subscript<P: Property>(dynamicMember key: KeyPath<ProgressManager.Properties, P.Type>) -> UInt64 where P.Value == UInt64, P.Summary == UInt64 { get set }

         /// Gets or sets custom double properties.
         ///